History of Leeds and the Thousand Islands Public Library

-History of LTIPL
+A History of Connection

 Lansdowne

-As a result of amalgamation in 2001, the Lansdowne branch is now the main administration centre of the four branch Township of Leeds and the Thousand Islands Public Library.
+By 1979, the Front of Leeds and Lansdowne Public Library officially opened its doors in the community building.
+Following the 2001 amalgamation, the Lansdowne branch evolved yet again—it now serves as the main administration centre for the four branches of the Township of Leeds and the Thousand Islands Public Library.

 Seeley’s Bay